UPDATE: Guide to Legal Research in the Dominican Republic

 Tax Code, May 16, 1992, updated through Law 182-09, July 10 2009 is available at the web page of the Internal Revenue Office.
 For recent amendments to the Code, and new enacted laws see under tax legislation (Leyes Tributarias)

 The Labor Code (Código de Trabajo) was enacted by Ley No. 16-92, May 29, 1992.
 It abrogates the 1951 Labor Code and subsequent modifications.
 The Labor Code is a comprehensive piece of legislation that establishes policies and procedures for many aspects of employer/employee relationships.
 The Ministry of Labor (Ministerio de Trabajo) is the state agency responsible for overseeing the compliance of these regulations.
 The Labor Courts have jurisdiction over labor and employment disputes.
-The text of the Labor Code updated through 2007, is available on the Supreme Court of Justice homepage (alternately on the ILO website).
+The text of the Labor Code its regulation and related labor laws through 2012, is available on the homepage of the Ministry of Labor (under Marco Legal and Transparencia), (alternately on the ILO website).

-The Code of the Minor (Código para el Sistema de Protección de los Derechos Fundamentales de Niños, Niñas y Adolescentes) enacted by Law No. 136-03 of August 7, 2003.
-This Code abrogates: Law No. 14-94, 1994, Code for the Protection of Children and Adolescents; Law No. 603-41 on Juvenile Courts, and Law No. 985-1945 on the Filiation of Children Born out of Wedlock, the sections which are contrary to the provisions of this Act.
-This new Code is a comprehensive law governing matters relating to the protection of children and adolescents, their rights and obligations.
-The Code was drafted based on the principles embedded in the United Nations Convention on the Rights of the Child. [] The text of the Code updated through 2007, is available on the Supreme Court of Justice homepage.
+The Code of the Minor (Código para el Sistema de Protección y los Derechos Fundamentales de Niños, Niñas y Adolescentes) enacted by Law No. 136-03 of August 7, 2003.
+This Code abrogates: Law No. 14-94, 1994, Code for the Protection of Children and Adolescents; Law No. 603-41 on Juvenile Courts, and Law No. 985-1945 on the Filiation of Children Born out of Wedlock.
+This Code is a comprehensive law governing matters relating to the protection of children and adolescents, their rights and obligations.
+The Code was drafted based on the principles embedded in the United Nations Convention on the Rights of the Child.
+See the Code updated through 2007.

 The Monetary and Financial Code (Código Monetario y Financiero) was enacted as Law No. 183-02, of November 21, 2002 Ley Monetaria y Financiera.
 This Code outlines the principles of the monetary and financial system of the Dominican Republic, and consolidates in a single statute all monetary, financial and banking norms, and modernized the legal framework previously established by the financial reform of 1947.
 The 2002 Law abrogates the General Banking Law No. 708-65, of April 14, 1965 (Ley General de Bancos) and the Organic Law of the Central Bank No. 6,142 of December 29, 1962 (Ley Orgánica del Banco Central).